What liability does the cow owner have?

 The livestock owner will also not be liable for any damage if they can show the animal would not have strayed onto the land in question had it not been for a breach by another land owner/occupier of a duty to fence land.

 If a satisfactory settlement of any claim for damage cannot be reached it is open to the person who has suffered the damage to bring a claim in the county court, if the claim is worth less than £25,000, or the High Court if the claim is worth more than that amount.

 The right to detain trespassing livestock

-Where livestock strays onto land owned or occupied by another that person has the right to detain the livestock, provided that the livestock is not under anyone’s control at the time of the detention.
+Where livestock strays onto land owned/occupied by another, that person has the right to detain the livestock, provided the livestock is not under anyone’s control at the time of the detention.